 If your research reveals that one of the groups or individuals that you have been trusting has doctrinal problems or questionable teachings, you may need time to process that.
 It can be very upsetting especially if you have invested a lot of time, energy, and money into them.
 In serious cases, it can lead to an outright rejection of all religion.
 It’s important to realize that it is man that fails us, not God.
 Jesus is the way, the truth, and the life, not a particular group or individual.
 In Him you can find comfort and peace.
 When you are ready, ask Him to lead you to those who are faithful to the Bible.
 There are some sites dedicated to helping people in this position.
 A search online should lead you to them.
 You may also reach me though my Contact page.

 Wrapping It Up

-The work involved in a background check might only take a few hours or a few days, but it could be longer if you are investigating a major sect.
+The work involved in a background check might only take a few hours or a few days, but it could be longer if you are investigating a major group or sect.
 It also depends on how deeply you want to dig.
 Remember, it is worth the work.
 If you’ve bought any books, save them!
 You never know when you might need a refresher or want to lend them out to help someone else.
-Once you are done with your online research, you may find it helpful to bookmark all relevant webpages for future reference.
+Once you are done with your online research, you may find it helpful to bookmark all relevant web pages for future reference.
 I have gathered a decent amount of web pages and have organized them by group and individual.
 This makes it very easy to find the information again when I need it.
 There are some I end up coming back to again and again because I sometimes forget important details or because I want to share the information with others.

 I hope you have found this information about background checks helpful.
-With the knowledge that not all who claim to teach the truth about God and his word actually do, I am grateful that there are many trustworthy teachers out there.
-While human error will always be present in every ministry to some extent, God has provided for his church by setting up faithful servants of the word.
+With the knowledge that not all who claim to teach the truth about God and His word actually do, I am grateful that there are many trustworthy teachers out there.
+While human error will always be present in every ministry to some extent, God has provided for His church by setting up faithful servants of the word.
 I pray that you are already being blessed by their work.